lucapette/website/content/writing/my-programming-principles.md

 the problem in small steps, one stored procedure after the other.
 We put the code on a big screen and took notes.
-Fast-forward two hours and we had a whiteboard full of sticky notes for every single stored procedure we needed to change and the reason why each needed to change.
+Fast-forward two hours and we had a whiteboard full of sticky notes for every single stored procedure we needed to change and the reason why each of them needed to change.
 I was amazed.

 Mario had the confidence to solve the problem.
 He knew he could do it so there was no fear to cloud his thinking.
-He sat down with me and executed a simple process (simple ain't easy eh?) laying down the foundation of a month of work in just two hours.
-With his help, this was the first successful complex change of my career.
+He sat down with me and executed a simple process (simple ain't easy eh?) of laying down the foundation of a month of work in just two hours.
+With his help, I had the first successful complex "growth spurt" in my career.

-I imagine at this point you may be asking: if confidence has such a amazing effect on your ability to solve difficult problems, what would you want to balance it with?
-Well the answer is my confidence feeds on ego.
+Confidence affects my ability to solve difficult problems in an amazing way, but it also feeds on ego.
 And that's a problem.
 While confidence makes me stronger, ego makes me dumb.
 At times, I have troubles telling them apart, after all they're close.
-The difference is only the way I look at things.
-When I'm confident, I take my time to break down a problem in smaller parts, I research the subject, I ask for help, I plan accurately.
-When I'm high on ego I look at problems from a pedestal, I underestimate them.
-I plan badly because "hey I'm great! of course I will solve this on the go, planning is for losers".
+The difference is only in the way I look at things.
+When I'm confident, I take my time to break down a problem into smaller parts, I research the subject, I ask for help, I plan accurately.
+When I'm high on ego, I look down on problems, I underestimate them.
+I plan badly because "Hey, I'm great!
+Of course I will solve this on the go, planning is for losers".

 That's why I seek ways to balance my confidence.
-I need enough confidence to eliminate any fear but not too much that I get high on Ego.
+I need enough confidence to eliminate any fear but not too much that I get high on ego.
 The way I find my balance is by putting to practice the idea "we're all junior at most things": I learn new things.
-Just in the past few years I tried drawing, rubik cubes, Chess, you name it.
-When it comes to programming, I try to solve problems in areas I have no idea about or some problem that look really hard.
-For example, writing a programming language sounds hard so I toyed with it enough to find out that it's indeed hard but it's also "just" a program
+Just in the past few years I tried drawing, rubik cubes, chess, you name it.
+When it comes to programming, I try to solve problems in areas I have no idea about or some problem that looks really hard.
+For example, writing a programming language sounds hard, so I toyed with it to find out that it's indeed hard but it's also "just" a program.

 The journey is humbling and the reward is two-fold: a balanced confidence and expanded knowledge.